stocker/woo-min-order-amount/README.txt

 2. Activate the plugin on the 'Plugins -> Installed Plugins' page in WordPress.
 3. Navigate to 'Woocommerce -> Settings' and update the settings under the 'Minimum Order Amount' tab.

+Under settings, you can set:

+* the minimum order amount
+* the validation message text to display on the Cart pages
+* the validation message text to display on the Checkout page
-Under settings, you can set the minimum order amount, whether the validation message should be triggered on the cart's subtotal or total (including fees / taxes), and you can customize the validation message for both the Cart page and the Checkout page.
+* whether the validation message should be triggered on the cart's subtotal or total (including fees / taxes)
+* the URL and link text for a 'Continue Shopping' link in the validation message

 When editing the validation message, there are three replacement strings available which will display the corresponding values in the message:

 *  [minimum] -  the minimum order amount in your set currency, e.g. "$50.00".
 *  [total]   -  the value used for triggering the message, either "total" or "subtotal".